Is your estate or inheritance going through Georgia intestate succession?

 They will pay off debts and distribute the remaining estate per intestate succession.

 There are certain assets that do not go through the probate process in Georgia.

 Otherwise, everything else gets distributed per the Georgia intestacy laws.

-If you die without a will, the property will get transferred to living relatives.
+If you die without a will in Georgia, the property will get transferred to living relatives.